Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: Numerical methods for Hamiltonian systems on Poisson manifolds

+is the map provided by the Butcher series associated to $\alpha^* dH$, and $x_n \in M$ denotes an intermediary point implicitly defined by equation \eqref{eq:inter_pt1}.
+In addition, under the degeneracy condition \eqref{eq:degen}, replacing $e^N$ by $e_0^N$ in \eqref{eq:inter_pt1}-\eqref{eq:inter_pt2} yields a method of order $N$. \end{theorem}

-By their very constructions, these methods are Hamiltonian Poisson integrators.
-Therefore, they follow the flow of some time-dependent Hamiltonian and stay on a symplectic leaf (or preserve any Casimir) all along a trajectory.
+By their very constructions, these methods are Hamiltonian Poisson integrators: they follow the flow of some time-dependent Hamiltonian.
+Therefore, they stay on a symplectic leaf and preserve any Casimir all along a trajectory.
 The following method has been benchmarked in \cite[Sec.
 5.2.]{Oscar2022} on a Lotka-Volterra system in a neighborhood of a singularity.

-\begin{ex}[Euler method] The simplest method is the Euler method, given by Theorem \ref{thm:THP} for $N=1$ or $N=2$.
-It is of second order and the associated iteration is
+\begin{ex}[Euler method] The simplest method is the Euler method, given by Theorem \ref{thm:THP} for $N=1$.
+It is of first order and the associated iteration is